levipatel/music/_posts/2024-11-14-Finally-Sharing-My-Voice.md

 I didn't leave everything else behind though.
 The piano still sits front and centre, and the strings were performed by an incredible group of 8 players.
 It was the largest string section I've ever worked with, and the magic we captured was worth it all.

-Honestly, I’ve never been more nervous to share anything with you, and never felt more exposed, but it's also never felt so rewarding.
+Honestly, I’ve never been more nervous to share anything with you, or felt more exposed, but it's also never felt so rewarding.
 I hope you enjoy the song.

 <a class="button blog-button" href="/release/gravity">Listen to Gravity</a>